WolkSoftware/TheInfiniteLoop/guide/02-the-infinite-loop/09-the-future-of-work.md

 Having a data-driven culture prepares organisations for the adoption of AI** by emphasising the importance of data collection, analysis, and informed decision-making.
 Organisations with a data-driven culture value data as a key asset and have processes in place for data management and analysis.
 This creates a foundation for successful AI implementation as AI relies on large amounts of accurate and high-quality data for training and decision-making.
 Additionally, a data-driven culture can foster a more analytical and evidence-based approach to problem-solving, making it easier for organisations to evaluate the potential impact and limitations of AI solutions.

-## A focus on employee well-being is a must to survive the war for talent
+## Employee well-being is a must to survive the war for talent

 A recent report from Korn Ferry Institute predicts that by 2030 the tech industry labor-skill shortage will reach 4.3 million (85 million worker shortfall for all skills), costing the global economy $8.5 trillion in unrealized annual revenues.